Eric Esrailian: Career

 Esrailian is a full-time faculty member at the David Geffen School of Medicine at UCLA.
 He is described as having patient care, teaching, and administrative positions.
-He was appointed by Governor Arnold Schwarzenegger to the Medical Board of California and served from 2010-2011.
+He was appointed by Governor Arnold Schwarzenegger to the Medical Board of California and served from 2010 to 2011.
 In 2017, UCLA designated Esrailian as one of its UCLA Optimists and notable alumni, leading faculty, visionary partners, and advanced scholars.

 Esrailian has led philanthropic efforts connecting health, human rights, education, and the arts around the world.
-Esrailian has also launched a leadership speaker series called ‘Leaders of Tomorrow’ at UCLA, which emphasizes essential leadership skills through his experiences and those of some of his friends who are the most influential and successful leaders in the Los Angeles community.
-In October 2020, Esrailian led a conversation on ‘Grit: Why It Matters’, featuring leaders such as Kareem Abdul-Jabbar, Brad Gilbert and various deans from the UCLA campus.
-In 2021, he discussed the topic ‘Doing The Right Thing’ with Amal Clooney.
+Esrailian has also launched a leadership speaker series called 'Leaders of Tomorrow' at UCLA, which emphasizes essential leadership skills through his experiences and those of some of his friends who are the most influential and successful leaders in the Los Angeles community.
+In October 2020, Esrailian led a conversation on 'Grit: Why It Matters', featuring leaders such as Kareem Abdul-Jabbar, Brad Gilbert and various deans from the UCLA campus.
+In 2021, he discussed the topic 'Doing The Right Thing' with Amal Clooney.

 Esrailian is Armenian, and he is recognized for global philanthropic efforts and work involving social justice, particularly in the Armenian community.
 A major focus appears to have been securing recognition of the Armenian genocide by the U.S. government, and the Armenian National Committee of America has recognized his influence on that milestone.
-On April 24, 2021, on the 106th commemoration of the Armenian genocide, Joe Biden added the Executive Branch’s recognition as President.
+On April 24, 2021, on the 106th commemoration of the Armenian genocide, Joe Biden added the Executive Branch's recognition as president.
 President Armen Sarkissian thanked Eric Esrailian, Kim Kardashian and Cher for their efforts.

 Esrailian established The Promise Institute for Human Rights at UCLA School of Law in 2017.
-The Institute is the hub for all human rights scholarship and advocacy in the university and is supported by proceeds from the feature film Esrailian produced in 2016, The Promise, which was set during the Armenian Genocide.
+The institute is the hub for all human rights scholarship and advocacy in the university and is supported by proceeds from the feature film Esrailian produced in 2016, The Promise, which was set during the Armenian Genocide.
 Celebrities, some of who are of Armenian descent, supported and promoted the film, including Cher, George Clooney, Leonardo DiCaprio, Barbra Streisand, Don Cheadle, and Andre Agassi.
 Under Esrailian's direction, UCLA also unveiled The Promise Armenian Institute at UCLA in 2019, which was created with a $20 million gift from the estate of philanthropist and entrepreneur Kirk Kerkorian, who was a close friend of Esrailian.
 In 2020, Esrailian led members from this institute and UCLA Health to form an interdisciplinary team to provide both immediate medical disaster relief and long-term humanitarian aid and infrastructure support to assist in the stabilization of the healthcare capacity in Armenia during and after war.